La Academia: Season 9: 2011 Generation (2011)

 La Academia 2011 premiered on 21 August 2011, and it was the first reality show to be aired in 3D.
 It featured 35 contestants.
 The season was led by Eduardo Capetillo, and hosted by his wife Bibi Gaytán accompanied by Rafael Araneda.
 During the middle of the competition, on 26 October, Eduardo Capetillo announced to the contestants that Magda Rodriguez was no longer the producer (she was fired due to low ratings).
 Juan Navarrete became the new producer.
 At the end of the 11th.
 Concert, Eduardo Capetillo announced that he would look for new contestants to join the competition.
 On the 12th. and 13th.
 Concert, 6 new contestants (Cecilia, Dianela, Héctor, Valeria, Alfonso, Gaby) were brought to the competition.
 After involving La Academia on a personal matter, Eduardo Capetillo and Bibi Gaytán were fired on 7 December 2011, 2 weeks before the finale.
 It was announced Julio Preciado would take his place as principal for the remaining weeks of the competition and Ingrid Coronado will return to host the semifinal and finale.
 The finale was held on 18 December, once again in Víctor Manuel Reyna Stadium in Tuxtla Gutiérrez, Chiapas.
-The winner received MX$500,000 in addition to the cash prize accumulated over the course of the competition and a recording contract.
+The winner received MX$500,000 in addition to the cash prize accumulated over the course of the competition and a recording contract, as well as a brand new Honda Accord.

 Emanuel, Cecilia, Gustavo, Ronald, Gil, Yanilen, Erick, Hancer, Pablo & Carmen reached the finale.
 Erick Sandoval was declared the ninth winner of La Academia.